LinuxBeaver/LinuxBeaver/README.md

 sudo apt-get install ninja-build meson libgegl-dev
 ```

-### 3. Compiling the Plugins (If Required)
+### 3. Compiling the Plugins

 - If you've downloaded the source code and wish to compile the plugins, follow these steps:
 - Extract the Source Code: If the source code comes in a compressed file (like .zip or .tar.gz), extract it first.
 - Navigate to the Source Directory: Use the terminal to navigate to the directory where you've extracted the source code.
-- Run the Build Script: Execute the build_linux.sh script.
+- Run the Build Script: Execute the build_plugin_linux.sh script.
 This script should automate the compilation process.
 You can run it by typing:

 ```
-./build_linux.sh
+./build_plugin_linux.sh

 ```
 Ensure that this script is executable.
-If not, make it executable by running chmod +x build_linux.sh.
+If not, make it executable by running chmod +x build_plugin_linux.sh.

 ### 4. Installing the Compiled Plugins